 As with most Balkan border crossings, Taxi is best.
-We took a taxi from Ohrid, Macedonia to the Albanian border (~€11.00 Approx. 32 km drive) and simply walked across to the Albanian Border.
+We took a taxi from Ohrid, Macedonia to the Macedonian border (~€11.00 Approx. 32 km drive) and simply walked across to the Albanian Border.

-Some taxi drivers will happily take you all the way across from Macedonia as we did crossing from Greece to Macedonia or you could negotiate with your hotel to have a cab waiting.
+Some taxi drivers will happily take you all the way across from Macedonia as we did crossing from Greece to Macedonia.
+Or you could negotiate with your hotel to have a cab waiting.
 Fortunately, we were offered a ride with two nice lads from Kosovo.
 They had come for the day for a feed of Ohrid trout.

 13 hours Pogradec – Athens.
-3 hours of this was at the Albanian / Greek border.
+Three hours of this was at the Albanian / Greek border.
 Always allow for delays here, especially on the Greek checkpoint when entering Greece.

-You develop a certain camaraderie with your fellow travellers after 13 hours on a bus, even if you don’t speak Albanian!
+You develop a certain camaraderie with your fellow travellers after 13 hours on a bus, even if you don’t speak Albanian.

-While Albania is safe, you will hear stories of old school taxi drivers who still scam tourists (or worse).
-Our advice with Albania and the Balkans in general, be patient, be prepared to do your own research, wing it when necessary and just go with the flow.
+While Albania is safe, you will hear stories of old-school taxi drivers who still scam tourists (or worse).
+Our advice on Albania, and the Balkans in general, be patient, be prepared to do your own research, wing it when necessary and just go with the flow.
 While tourism is on the rise, they just don’t quite have their shit together yet, bless em.

 Read about the capital Tirana here.